max-baydoun/StudyBuilder/README.md

 ### 3.6.
 Card types

-Each card can take one of X forms.
+Each card can take one of 3 forms.
 Each form should be selected in a bar that shows up at the bottom of the screen.
 The forms are:

 #### 3.6.1.
 Cloze Test

 - [ ] 3.6.1.1.
-If the card contains a passage, then the "cloze test" option is highlighted for the user to select.
+If the card contains a passage (i.e., 50+ words), then the "cloze test" option is highlighted for the user to select.
 - [ ] 3.6.1.2.
 Upon selection, the user can choose one of two types of cloze tests:
   - [ ] 3.6.1.2.1.
 Classic Cloze testing: The test should be set out such that all the nouns are hidden in the passage.
   - [ ] 3.6.1.2.2.
 Progressive Cloze testing: The test starts off as the entire answer with no words missing.
 There should be a button "Next" to move onto the next phase.
 In each subsequent phase, one word is deleted, and the user has to fill out the passage with those empty words.
 Eventually, the entire passage will be empty, and the user has to fill out the whole passage from memory.